 Certain land uses are considered more sensitive to noise than others.
 Examples of these land uses include residential areas, educational facilities, hospitals, childcare facilities, and senior housing.
 The project site is surrounded by a mix of uses within a developed area of the City, including residential, school, and industrial uses.
-The closest sensitive receptors to the proposed project include the single-family residences located immediately west of the project site and the Kids Kare River Bluff daycare located immediately south of the project site.
+The closest sensitive receptors to the proposed project include the single-family residences located directly west of the project site, Kids Kare River Bluff daycare located directly south of the project site, and Riverview Elementary School located approximately 315 feet southeast of the project site.